tracefree/prosper/README.md

 cmake --build build
 ```

-The executable then gets created in `build/bin` if everything went right.
+An example application using the engine library is provided in the `sample` directory.
+Build it by executing the same commands as above again within that directory, the executable `prosper_sample` will then be built in it.
+The sample project is currently set to automatically download the Sponza scene from the [glTF-Sample-Assets](https://github.com/KhronosGroup/glTF-Sample-Assets) repository, please refer to that page for license information for the assets.
+The camera can be controlled by looking around with the mouse and moving with the WASD keys, as well as E and Q for going up and down.
+The sample scene currently does not showcase the full capabilities of the engine - I will update it with an animated character and skybox once I decide on a better way to distribute assets.

 Regarding the shaders, they are compiled to bytecode and included with `shaders/bin/` and their source code is in `shaders/src/`.
 If you want to modify it you'll have to compile it with [`slangc`](https://github.com/shader-slang/slang).
 The `shaders` directory contains a bash script with the compile commands I used, you will need to adjust path to the slangc binary to point to where it is installed on your system.

-Warning: The project is currently hardcoded to load scenes defined in .yaml files which depend on specific assets that aren't included in the repository.
-Therefore the program will crash on start and there is little point in building it right now, but I plan to de-hardcode this aspect and provide a separate example project soon-ish.

 ### Windows
 idk, you're on your own ¯\_(ツ)_/¯